5 Things Your Senior Dog Will Thank You For Doing

 3. Keep A Supply of Fresh Water at Hand

 One of the common things with senior dogs is increased water intake.
 As dog's age, their kidneys do not function as efficiently as when they were younger which can be the reason for the additional water intake.
 To prevent dehydration make sure that your dog always has access to fresh, clean water.
 This can help him stay hydrated and healthy.

 4. Add a Soft Bed for Extra Comfort

-As your dog ages, his joints may begin to ache.
-That’s OK, but it can make him uncomfortable and less willing to move when you’re trying to play.
-A great way to help your dog feel better is to add a soft bed to his environment.
-This can help to alleviate any joint pain that your dog may be experiencing, making him more willing to move about when you want to play.
-It can also be a great place for him to rest when he’s feeling a little under the weather.
+As your dogs age, their joints may begin to ache.
+That’s normal, but it can make them uncomfortable and less willing to move when you’re trying to play.
+A great way to help your dogs feel better is to add a soft bed to their environment.
+This can help to alleviate any joint pain that your dogs may be experiencing, making them more willing to move about when you want to play.
+It can also be a great place for them to rest when he’s feeling a little under the weather.

 5. Don’t Forget the Vet Visit